Streblus asper

-Streblus asper is a tree known by several common names, including Siamese rough bush, khoi, serut, and toothbrush tree.
-It is a medium-sized tree native to dry regions in Indonesia, Cambodia, Thailand, India, Sri Lanka, Malaysia, and Vietnam.
+Streblus asper is a species of flowering plant in the family Moraceae.
+This tree is sometimes referred to by the common names Siamese rough bush, khoi, serut, and toothbrush tree.
+It is a medium-sized tree native to dry regions in the Andaman Islands, Assam, Bangladesh, Cambodia, South-Central and Southeast China, East and West Himalaya, Hainan, India, Indonesia, Java, Laos, the Lesser Sunda Islands, Malaysia, Myanmar, Nepal, the Nicobar Islands, Pakistan, the Philippines, Sri Lanka, Sumatra, Thailand, and Vietnam.

 In the Philippines, it is commonly known as "bogta-e","bogtalay", and "Kalyos".
 In Cambodia, it is known as Snay.
 Several rural communes in Cambodia were named after the tree such as Snay Pol village (Poisonous Snay) of Prey Veng and Krang Snay (Hill of Snay) of Kampot Province.
 In Malaysia, it is known as "kesinai".

 Description

 The leaves are approximately 5-10 cm long, rigid, oval-shaped, irregularly toothed, and borne on small petioles.
 Staminate flower heads are spherical with minute flowers; pistillate flowers have longer peduncles.